medaros/simplePHPMailApi/README.md

 ```

 ### Usage
+In this example I will use Angular 8 as my frontend you can use whatever you want React, Vuejs... :
 #### Angular 2+

 1. Create a **service** that will perform **POST requests** with contact form data to our API  :